 8. The remote UE establishes PC5 connection with relay UE.

 9. The remote UE may complete the direct path addition procedure by sending the RRCReconfigurationComplete message to the gNB-DU.
+In case of split SRB1 without duplication, remote UE sends RRCReconfigurationComplete message to the gNB-DU via primary path i.e., primary RLC entity located path.

+In case of (split) SRB1 is not configured in the indirect path and target Relay UE in RRC-IDLE/INACTIVE state, a PC5-RRC trigger sending from remote UE to target relay UE is needed to trigger relay UE entry RRC-CONNECTED state.